Skip to main content

 Alaska

 Alaska uses pure comparative negligence for personal injury claims for damages from physical injuries, property damage, or wrongful death.
-When determining the amount of damages an injured party can receive, the court subtracts damages in proportion to the fault of the injured party.
+When determining the damages an injured party can receive, the court subtracts damages in proportion to the injured party’s fault.

 Applicable Law: Alaska Stat. §§ 09.17.060